-Runny eyes, sneezing, a snotty nose, gagging—many cats will at some point in their lives develop signs of cat flu or similar conditions.
+Runny eyes, sneezing, a snotty nose, gagging—at some point in their lives, cats develop signs of cat flu or similar conditions.
 There are several common upper respiratory tract (URT) diseases of cats, which can cause nasal (nose) and ocular (eye) symptoms.

 Many of these diseases are infectious, and most are preventable with routine vaccination.
 This article aims to help you differentiate the potential causes of your cat's problem and provides suggestions for managing chronic complications of cat flu.

 Even relatively simple problems such as viral infections will often debilitate your cat, and as with all illnesses, please seek attention from a veterinarian if your cat appears unwell.

 The symptoms of URT disease do vary with the underlying problem but include:

 - corneal ulcers (erosions on the front of the eye)

 - nasopharyngeal polyps

 - tumours of the nose (thankfully not common in cats)

 - foreign material lodged in the nose or throat